Ever wondered why security teams are ditching traditional penetration testing for something better?

 Security Testing as a Service vs SaaS

-At a glance, Security Testing as a Service (STaaS)—often delivered as PTaaS—might look similar to Software as a Service (SaaS).
-Both operate in the cloud, use subscription pricing, and offer centralized access through a browser.
-But that’s where the similarities end.
+At first glance, Security Testing as a Service (STaaS)—often delivered as PTaaS—may seem similar to Software as a Service (SaaS).
+Both are cloud-based, subscription-driven, and accessible through a browser.
+But beyond these surface similarities, they serve very different purposes and deliver distinct value.
+Here’s a quick comparison:

 The Future of Security Testing Is Continuous